ianyh/Amethyst/docs/configuration-files.md

 # Configuration Files

-Amethyst will pick up a config file located at `~/.amethyst` in yaml format.
+Amethyst will pick up a config file located at `~/.amethyst.yml`.
 A sample can be found at [/.amethyst.sample](../.amethyst.sample)

 ## Configuration Keys